j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ### 4. Beaconing, Credential Access, and Discovery

-With a resident payload running at higher privilege, the next questions were whether it beaconed externally, whether it accessed credentials, and what information it gathered from the environment.
+With a resident payload running at higher privilege, the next questions were whether it beaconed externally, whether it touched credentials, and what it learned about the environment.

 #### 4.1 Beacon Infrastructure

-To identify external communication associated with `update.exe`, DNS query events were reviewed.
+To identify external communication tied to `update.exe`, I reviewed DNS query events for that process.

 ```kusto
 EmberForgeX_CL | where todatetime(UtcTime_s) between (datetime(2026-01-30 21:27:03.300) .. datetime(2026-01-31 00:00:00))